The Effects of Smoking: Emphysema

 Who Gets Emphysema?

 Emphysema primarily affects users of tobacco products like cigarettes and cigars.
+No evidence has yet been collected to show whether vaping vape juices and e-liquids with nicotine can cause emphysema.
 Secondhand smoke may also be a cause.
 Rarely, other environmental contaminants may damage the lungs severely enough to cause emphysema, even in non-smokers.
 It is estimated that between 80 and 90 percent of all emphysema and COPD cases are directly related to smoking, according to The American Lung Association.

 It is estimated that up to 24 million people may be living with emphysema or COPD, but only 11 million of them have been diagnosed.
 One cause of this discrepancy is due to delays in diagnosis.
 Because emphysema has symptoms in common with less severe illnesses, such as influenza or the common cold, sufferers may not immediately seek medical care.

 Most individuals with emphysema are over the age of 35, with people 50 and older being the most commonly diagnosed.

 Early symptoms of emphysema may include a lingering cough or shortness of breath during physical activity.
 As the illness progresses, sufferers may also experience fatigue, excessive phlegm, blue nail beds and lips, severe cough, and trouble breathing.